MAKE YOUR OWN SOAP! My Favorite Hot Process Recipe!

 This recipe is my go to for a moisturizing hot process soap that smells wonderful and contains only natural and good-for-you ingredients.
 I like hot process soap making best because you don't have a super long cure time.
 You can use the soap within 24 hours if you want!
 For fragrance, I use essential oils, and for color, I use herbs and/or clays.
 In this post, I am going to give you my base recipe---and you can play around with your own colors and scents!
 That's the fun part!

 A quick note about hot process soap appearance: It is not as smooth and polished as cold process soap.
-It look a bit rustic, as a matter of fact.
+It looks a bit rustic, as a matter of fact.
 But I personally think that just adds to its beauty!

 A note about lye: Lye (sodium hydroxide) is an alkaline chemical that reacts with the oils you use.
 It is what is responsible for turning the oils into real soap.
 In fact, according to the FDA, you can't call a bar of soap, "SOAP" unless it is made with oils and lye.
 That's why, if you take a look at commercial bars of "soap" in the stores, you will not find many (if any) labeled "soap," because they are not made with the natural ingredients of lye and oils.
 They are now called "cleansing bars" or "beauty bars" or another tricky name.
 And they are filled with junk chemicals that are often toxic.
 Just saying.